Unboxed-Software/solana-course/content/token-program.md

 # Overview

 The Token Program is one of many programs made available by the Solana Program Library (SPL).
 It contains instructions for creating and interacting with SPL-Tokens.
-These tokens represent all non-native (e.g. not SOL) tokens on the Solana network.
+These tokens represent all non-native (i.e. not SOL) tokens on the Solana network.

 This lesson will focus on the basics of creating and managing a new SPL-Token using the Token Program:
 1. Creating a new Token Mint